Setting The Cill

 Once the last sheet of polycarbonate goes in fix your bar end caps into place and cover the screws with the plugs.

-With all the end caps in place you can now add the gutter brackets.
-The gutter brackets will be inside the guter clip the top of the bracket into place then pull down on the support arm until the bracket clips into place.
-Brackets need to be approx 800mm a part.
+With all the end caps in place, you can now add the gutter brackets.
+The gutter brackets will be inside the gutter clip the top of the bracket into place then pull down on the support arm until the bracket clips into place.
+Brackets need to be approx 800mm apart.

 The guttering pushes up onto the brackets line the gutter up then push up with your hands until the gutter clips in.
 Repeat this on all the sides of the porch.

 Guttering Angles & End Caps